-This is exceptionally good performance considering it is based on only a single filter of 20 cubic feet of ion exchange resin, handling input PFAS contaminant levels ranging from 60 ppt to above 100 ppt and reducing them down to non detect (ND) output level for almost 2 years.
+This is exceptionally good performance considering it is based on only a single filter of 20 cubic feet of ion exchange resin, handling input PFAS contaminant levels ranging from 60ppt to above 100ppt and reducing them down to non detect (ND) output level for almost 2 years.

-This provides good verification of the value of using the longer range ion attraction forces (compared to the short range molecular forces) to reduce the long contact time restrictions that are characteristic of GAC.
+This provides good verification of using the longer range ion attraction forces (compared to the short range molecular forces) to essentially remove the long contact time restrictions that are characteristic of GAC.

-It also demonstrates that the selective ion exchange resin used in this case study (Purofine PFA694E) has a sufficiently high ion exchange capacity to handle quite high levels of PFAS contaminant extraction while using reasonable volumes of resin material.
+It also demonstrates that the selective ion exchange resin used in this case study (Purofine PFA694E) has a sufficiently high ion exchange capacity to handle quite high levels of PFAS contaminant extraction for extended time periods while using reasonable volumes of resin material.

-Also, most importantly, the results demonstrate (as we hoped) that the ion exchange resin does not seem to get bogged down with DOM (dissolved organic material) to anywhere near the same degree observed for GAC.
+Also, most importantly, the results demonstrate (as we hoped) that the ion exchange resin did not seem to get bogged down with DOM (dissolved organic material) to anywhere near the same degree observed for GAC.